AmithTN/Savior-Bites/README.md

 Sustainable & Eco-Friendly: We are committed to using sustainable practices and reducing food waste.
 Vibrant & Flavorful: Our meals are full of flavor and color, making eating healthy an enjoyable experience.

-Menu
-Nutritious Dry Fruits
-Choose from a variety of energy-boosting dry fruits, perfect for snacks or additions to meals.

-Fresh Fruits & Smoothies
-Enjoy nutrient-packed smoothies and refreshing fruit bowls that can be customized to your preferences.

-Salads & Bowls
-We offer hearty, protein-rich salads, featuring fresh greens, sprouts, and wholesome grains.

-Egg Delights
-Protein-packed eggs, served in a variety of ways to suit your cravings and dietary needs.

-Healthy Sandwiches & Wraps
-Enjoy whole-grain wraps and sandwiches filled with fresh vegetables, lean proteins, and delicious sauces.

-Hearty Bites
-Customize your meal with a selection of tasty, balanced options perfect for fueling your day.

 Technologies
 If this README is for a project repository (like your website or app):